-- 3.6.
-In accordance with Requirements 32 to 34 of GSR Part 1 (Rev. 1) [6], one of the duties of a regulatory body is to establish or adopt regulations and guides.
-National regulations and guides for the transport of radioactive material should be appropriate to the size and type of transport industry to which they apply. - 3.7.
-IAEA Safety Standards No GSG-13 [4] acknowledges that the development and/or provision of regulations and guides is a core function of a regulatory body (i.e. a competent authority according to IAEA Safety Standard SSR-6 [1]) and provides recommendations on this function.
-After describing the objectives of regulations and guides and their differences, GSG-13: - elaborates on key principles to be followed for their initial development then review and revision as necessary, including the involvement of interested parties, the consideration of international or national standards and operating experience, and developments in transport practices; - identifies topics that should be addressed in regulations and/or guides, for example the authorization process, documentation to be submitted to the regulatory body, and enforcement policy;

-- addresses promotion of regulations and guides to interested parties. - 3.8.
+3.6.
+In accordance with Requirements 32-34 of GSR Part 1 (Rev. 1) [6], one of the duties of a competent authority is to establish or adopt regulations and guides.
+National regulations and guides for the transport of radioactive material should be appropriate to the size and type of transport industry to which they apply.

+3.7.
+GSG-13 [4] acknowledges that the development and/or provision of regulations and guides is a core function of a competent authority and provides recommendations on this function.
+After describing the objectives of regulations and guides and their differences, GSG-13 provides recommendations on the following:

+- (a) The key principles to be followed for the initial development then review and revision of regulations and guides, as necessary, including the involvement of interested parties, the consideration of international or national standards and operating experience, and developments in transport practices; - (b) Topics that should be addressed in regulations and guides, for example the authorization process, documentation to be submitted to the competent, and enforcement policy; - (c) The promotion of regulations and guides to interested parties.

+3.8.
 In the preparation of national regulations and guides for the transport of radioactive material, all relevant international agreements, regulations and recommendations should be taken into account.
 The language used in the preparation of such documents should be appropriate to ensure correct and unambiguous understanding by the users of the regulations.
 If international regulations and/or modal conventions are adopted or used as national regulations, they should be translated into the official national language(s), and the accuracy of the translations should be verified.
-See para.
-4.93 for information on maintenance of national regulations.
+Recommendations on maintenance of national regulations are provided in para.
+4.93.